 to get my Healthy AF Banana Bread Recipe

 Strain groats using a mesh strainer over a large bowl.
 Don’t rinse, but let it drain.
-Note: you can save this active soaking liquid for a fermented muffin recipe.
+Note: if you would like to also make these gluten free blueberry oat muffins you should save this active soaking liquid when straining.
+Simply place strainer on top of a bowl to catch the bubbly liquid.

-When batter is ready and fermented, stir lightly and listen to the crackling sounds.
-Pour into a bread pan lined with unbleached parchment paper.
+When batter is puffed up and fermented, stir lightly and listen to the crackling sounds.
+The ferment may have a strong smell, but don’t worry, this is a good thing!
+Pour batter into a bread pan lined with unbleached parchment paper.
 Do not preheat the oven.
-Put bread in the oven and then set temperature to 350F.
+Put bread in the oven and then set temperature to 350℉.
 Bake for 1 ½ hours.
+For a golden, crispier outer crust, turn the temperature up to 425-450℉ after 90 minutes and allow to bake for another 5-7 minutes.

 Buckwheat is naturally gluten free and is a great way to get started on a bread-making journey as no sourdough starter is required.
 Make sure that you use raw buckwheat groats, as opposed to toasted buckwheat or kashi.